xoxzo/blog.xoxzo.com/content/Engineering/python-powerful-features-en.md

 However, metaclasses actually define the type of a class, not just a factory for it, so you can do much more with them.
 You can, for instance, define normal methods on the metaclass.
 These metaclass-methods are like classmethods in that they can be called on the class without an instance, but they are also not like classmethods in that they cannot be called on an instance of the class. type.\__subclasses__() is an example of a method on the type metaclass.
 You can also define the normal 'magic' methods, like \__add__, \__iter__ and \__getattr__, to implement or change how the class behaves.

-Now lets simplify what all that jargon means.
+Now let's simplify what all that jargon means.
 Let’s consider a situation where a company has 2 teams, one for writing the library for the system while the other team is responsible for more of the application/business logic.
 The application developers thus use the libraries created for them by the library team.
-Now, say the application dev wants to be sure that there is a particular method defined in a class from the library from which a derived class is created in the application code.
+Now, say the application developer wants to be sure that there is a particular method defined in a class from the library from which a derived class is created in the application code.
 The easiest way to check it would be something like this.

     assert hasassert (BaseClass, MethodToCheck), “Its not there”